CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Working with the Song-Beverly Consumer Warranty Act, California also has the Tanner Consumer Protection Act adding further regulations.
 The Tanner Consumer Protection Act outlines how a manufacturer must respond to claims of defective vehicles.

 Both of these California regulations are on top of federal laws, allowing for comprehensive protections for drivers.
-With a Lemon law attorney, these regulations are swiftly navigated, allowing for maximum compensation from the manufacturer.
+With a lemon law attorney, these regulations are swiftly navigated, allowing for maximum compensation from the manufacturer.

 Key Lemon Law Rules in California